Insights

 Read ArticleA Specimen of Breath

-Fail to provide a breath specimen If you are suspected of driving with excess alcohol in your body, you may be asked to provide a breath sample at the roadside.
-If that sample is positive, you are likely to be arrested and take to the police station.
-Why do […]
+If you are suspected of driving with excess alcohol in your body, you may be asked to provide a specimen of breath or breath sample at the roadside.
+This will usually be done by breathing into a ‘breathalyzer’.
+If that sample is positive, you are likely to be arrested and taken to the police station. […]

 Posted in: Legal Guidance

-HMO: WHAT YOU NEED TO KNOW “HMO” stands for House of Multiple Occupancy.
+“HMO” stands for House of Multiple Occupancy.
 Under the Housing Act 2004 it is a criminal offence to operate an unlicensed HMO, where a licence is required.
-This can be a confusing area for even experienced practitioners to negotiate, so it is no surprise that an increasing number of […]
+This can be a confusing area for even experienced practitioners to negotiate, so it is no surprise that an increasing number of people seem to be getting caught […]

 Posted in: Article